How to Get from Lima to Machu Picchu (All Routes Explained)

 Alternatively, you can walk from Aguas Calientes to Machu Picchu.
 The route is tough and mostly stairs, plus conditions are often warm and humid.

-However, this is option is free of charge.
+However, this option is free of charge.
 Perfect for those travelling on a budget!

-First, you’ll need to walk to the Machu Picchu checkpoint just outside of the town.
-This takes about 20 to 30 minutes.
+- First, walk 20 to 30 minutes to the Machu Picchu checkpoint just outside of the town

-Next, you’ll start the 1.7 km uphill climb on the near-endless steps.
-This generally takes 1 hour if you’re pretty fit, and up to 2 hours for those who walk more slowly.
+- Next, you’ll start the 1.7 km uphill climb on the near-endless steps – taking 1 to 2 hours depending on fitness and walking speed

 The view over the ruins and Huayna Picchu Mountain behind will be all the sweeter (and sweatier) for walking!